- DHS Disability Services

 - Quality and safeguarding practices are embedded

-- Improvements in client wellbeing.
+- Improvements in client wellbeing

 Effective and efficient service delivery

-Enable a commercial and viable service delivery model through reform and new and improved internal capabilities
+Enable a commercial and viable service delivery model through reform and new and improved internal capabilities.

 Empowered clients and families

-Clients and families are engaged with their services and build their capacity to improve participation in their decisions and community
+Clients and families are engaged with their services and build their capacity to improve participation in their decisions and community.

-- Feedback received from clients and families
+- Continually improve from active feedback from clients and families

-Staff are equipped and empowered to deliver high quality, effective and efficient services
+Staff are equipped and empowered to deliver high-quality, effective and efficient services.

 - Staff reference group continue to inform on continuous improvement

-- Introduce staff recognition and awards for service excellence and collaboration
+- Recognise staff for excellence and collaboration

-- Feedback from staff survey (Teamgage)
+- Feedback from staff survey (that is, Teamgage)

 - Reduction in Workforce Health and Safety events